EshaanAgg/GophMail/README.md

 # GophMail

-This is a simple `CLI` built in `Go` that enables you to send mails to multiple users in multiple templates, without ever leaving your command line.
+This is a simple `cli` built in `Go` that enables you to send mails to multiple users in multiple templates, without ever leaving your command line.

 ## About the CLI